Here's How The Score Of 'Apocalypse Now' Originally Sounded

 Like David Shire, Francis Ford Coppola had forgotten about the abandoned score.
 Now, nearly 40 years later, the ex brothers-in-law have reconciled.
 A picture in the CD liner notes shows the two grinning, side by side, at the wedding of Shire's son, Coppola's nephew.

 David Shire's Apocalypse Now (The Unused Score) is available now.
+A broadcast version of this story will be available soon.